nathanpeck/json-template/docs/reserved.md

 __Array manipulation:__

-- `$join` - Opens operation block to join an array
+- `$join` - Opens operation to join an array
-- `$target` - Indiciates target array to operate on
+- `$target` - Indicates target array to operate on
-- `$delimiter` - Specifies delimiter to use when joining array
+- `$delimiter` - Specifies delimiter to place between array items when joining them

 __Debugging:__